Call For A FREE Consultation

 What Is the California Lemon Law?

 In California, the Lemon law offers extra protection to consumers.
-It applies to both new and used vehicles with a manufacturer’s warranty, including those bought or leased.
+It applies to new vehicles with a manufacturer’s warranty, including those bought or leased.
 If your car meets the lemon criteria, you may be entitled to a replacement vehicle or a refund of your purchase price.

 Common Vehicle Problems Related to Lemons